courselabs/project-cicd/README.md

 - log into sonarqube at http://localhost:9000, then http://localhost:9000/account/security/ to generate token
 - add to Jenkins as secret text cred

+- check http://localhost:9000/projects to confirm sonar builds are clean (add quality gate)

+hints.

+buildkit off
+build needs to use infra network sonar in .net needs to start and end in same folder as build command

 soln.